2013-14 General Catalog

-The Certificate in Sustainability is offered by University College.Back To Top
+The Certificate in Sustainability is administered by University College.Back To Top

 The Certificate in Sustainability requires 24 s.h. of credit.
-The certificate program is open to current University of Iowa undergraduate students and to all individual who hold a bachelor's degree and are not enrolled in a graduate or professional degree program.
-Students must maintain a g.pa. of at least 2.00 in work for the certificate.
+The certificate program is open to current University of Iowa undergraduate students and to all individuals who hold a bachelor's degree and are not enrolled in a graduate or professional degree program.
+Students must maintain a g.p.a. of at least 2.00 in work for the certificate.
 Completion of the certificate is noted on the student's transcript.

 Individuals must declare their intent to earn the certificate; see the Certificate in Sustainability web site for details.

 Sustainability embraces many disciplines, methodologies, and institutional practices.
 Certificate students must have knowledge of the multidisciplinary breadth of the field, which is represented by the program's four areas of breadth electives: changing environments and human health; energy, climate, and built environments; ethics, economics, and public policy; and the power of culture and society.
 They also must have experience with analyzing real-life problems in and outside of the classroom and with working collaboratively to solve such problems.